GSA/notifications-api/README.md

 ./run.sh
 ```

+If this runs correctly, Terraform will ask you if you want to create some
+resources.
+Answer `yes`.

-In addition to some infrastructure setup, this will also create a local `.env`
+The script will also create a local `.env` file for you in the project's
-file for you in the project's root directory, which will include a handful of
+root directory, which will include a handful of project-specific environment
-project-specific environment variables.
+variables.

 Lastly, if you didn't already start PostgreSQL and Redis above, be sure to do
 so now: